Monroe County, Michigan: Politics

-Monroe County is a swing county in presidential elections.
-It has voted for the winning candidate for president in 13 of the last 16 presidential elections, the only exceptions being in 1968, 2000, and 2020.
-In 2016, Donald Trump received over 58% of the vote, the largest percentage since Ronald Reagan in 1984.
-In 2020, Trump outdid his 2016 total by winning 60.3% of the vote, possibly marking an end for Monroe's swing county status.
+Monroe County was a swing county in presidential elections.
+It has voted for the winning candidate for president in 16 of the last 19 presidential elections, the only exceptions being in 1968, 2000, and 2020.
+In 2016, Donald Trump received 58% of the vote, the largest percentage since Ronald Reagan in 1984.
+In 2020, Trump outdid his 2016 total by winning 60.4% of the vote.
+In 2024, he yet again improved in the county, taking 62.8% of the vote, likely indicating that Monroe County is now a consistently Republican-leaning county.

 The county prohibits construction of solar power plants.